 Yes we will be attending this years Carp Society Winter Show 2014!
 Make sure you head over to stand 15 to see us over the weekend and make the most of the deals we have on exclusive to the show.
 We also have some new releases never seen before and you will be able to get your hands on the brand new Waxed DPM Jackets!
 Fresh!

-We also have a few of our crew present on the stand over the weekend including, Joe Atkinson, Jensen Mannings, Jack Brown, Warren Fenn, Craig Mortimer, Hobo, Aje Mercato and James Armstrong.
-All the guys will be chatting all things carpy so head over and see us!
+We also have a few of our crew floating about over the weekend including, Joe Atkinson, Jensen Mannings, Jack Brown, Warren Fenn, Craig Mortimer, Hobo, Aje Mercato and James Armstrong (next door on JAG stand).
+All the guys will be chatting all things carpy so head over for a natter!

 So where to start, this will be just an insight into my life as a dedicated carp angler (Obsessed) may be a better word to use actually.
 Many people think that I fish full time however in fact I work over forty hours a week, I just cram in as much time on the bank as possible like its my fix.
 Welcome to Hobo Diaries.

 My passion for carp is different to most modern anglers, I don’t spend my time chasing the biggest carp in the land I actually prefer to chase old carp or a venue with a bit of history, it doesn’t matter to me if i am targeting double figure fish as long as they are stunner’s, but of course big old carp are even better.
 Ill be updating from all the lakes I travel to and keep you up to date with catches .. there is a few with stories to tell.